adriente/espm/README.md

 * Integrate xraylib to generate a more accurate `xrays.json`
 * Integrate a database to calculate absorption coefficients
 * Integrate detector artefacts

-## Note

-The Results folder is not up to date.